-Credit counseling itself is typically an hour-long conversation with a certified counselor — in which you’ll look over your budget and debts in detail before coming up with some strategies for strengthening your finances.
+Credit counseling itself is typically an hour-long conversation with a certified counselor — in which you’ll look over your budget and debts like personal loans in detail before coming up with some strategies for strengthening your finances.

 During this meeting, your credit counselor may float a debt management plan (DMP) through the same agency as an option.
 Under a DMP, you’ll start making payments to the agency instead of creditors; the agency will distribute the funds.
 Creditors may agree to cut you some slack on interest and fees in exchange for you sticking with the terms of the DMP for five years.
 You may have to close certain credit accounts and agree to stop using credit if you go this route.

 Do your research before committing to anything beyond the initial meeting.

 Next it’s time to compile your detailed financial information.
 Oftentimes, agencies make it easy by offering a downloadable template for you to fill out.
 Include all your income, expenses, assets and liabilities so you’re showing the counselor the big picture.
 Compile any supplementary materials you feel might be helpful to bring up, too.
 It’s better to walk in over prepared than underprepared.

 Your counselor will likely inquire about some variation of what you’re hoping to get out of the session.
 Some people are looking for tailored budgeting help so they can stay current on bills; others are dealing with specific types of debts, like student loans or medical expenses.
 You can use your money goals to shape the conversation and make sure you walk out feeling like you got real value from your meeting.